binaryred01/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+## Experience

+**Apple** (March 2014 to June 2018)
+*Specialist*
+- Occasionally supported Apple's [Swift Playgrounds] (https://www.apple.com/uk/swift/playgrounds/) workshops.

+**Vend** (July 2018 to December 2018)
+*Technical Support*
+- During my time at Vend I would always read the weekly newsletter written by the engineers and communicate with them over Slack about how new features would be implemented.

 ## Education